Difference Between Thanksgiving and Christmas

 Thanksgiving vs Christmas

 The difference between Thanksgiving and Christmas is that Thanksgiving is the celebration of being thankful for the blessings of the previous harvest.
-On Thanksgiving, Families gather together and a special Thanksgiving meal is served.
-On the other hand, Christmas is celebrated to remember and rejoice the birth of Jesus Christ.
-Christmas is celebrated by people around the world irrespective of their religion.
+On Thanksgiving, Families gather together, and a special Thanksgiving meal is served.
+On the other hand, Christmas is celebrated to remember and rejoice in the birth of Jesus Christ.
+Christmas is celebrated by people around the world, irrespective of their religion.

 Thanksgiving vs Christmas

-Thanksgiving is celebrated during the end of Fall.
+Thanksgiving is celebrated at the end of Fall.
 It is celebrated by preparing a Thanksgiving meal which must include stuffed Turkey and pumpkin dishes.

 Thanksgiving is mostly celebrated in the United States and Canada.

-Thanksgiving is the time to get together with friends and family so, people travel from different places which makes Thanksgiving day one of the busiest days of the year to travel.
+Thanksgiving is the time to get together with friends and family, so people travel from different places, making Thanksgiving day one of the busiest days to travel.

 Christmas is the day Jesus Christ was born.
-Christmas falls on 25th of December.
-However, the spirit of Christmas will being maintained throughout the month.
+Christmas falls on the 25th of December.
+However, the spirit of Christmas will be maintained throughout the month.

 Christmas is epitomized by Santa Claus delivering presents to children.